-"Commercial Paper Programme Gestamp 2023".
+Commercial Paper Programme Gestamp 2022.

-4. Persons responsible
+4. Person responsible

-Mr. Francisco José Riberas Mera, in the name and on behalf of GESTAMP AUTOMOCIÓN, S.A., is responsible for the entire content of this Information Memorandum, pursuant to his condition of Managing Director (Consejero Delegado solidario) of the Issuer.
+Mr. Francisco José Riberas Mera, in the name and on behalf of GESTAMP AUTOMOCIÓN, S.A. ("Gestamp" or the "Issuer", and jointly with the entities of the Issuer's group, the "Group"), is responsible for the entire content of this Base Information Memorandum (Documento Base Informativo de Incorporación) (the "Information Memorandum"), pursuant to his condition of Managing Director (Consejero Delegado solidario) of the Issuer.